Strict quantization of coadjoint orbits: Continuity

 \subsection{Stein manifolds and extension of holomorphic functions}

-In this subsection we want to discuss extension properties of holomorphic functions on closed complex submanifolds or, more generally, on analytic subsets of Stein manifolds.
-We will use the results in the next section to identify the reduction-topology with the topology of locally uniform convergence and to determine the completion of the space of polynomials with respect to this topology.
+In this subsection, we discuss extension properties of holomorphic functions on closed complex submanifolds of Stein manifolds or, more generally, on analytic subsets of Stein manifolds.
+We will use the results in the next subsection to identify the reduction-topology with the topology of locally uniform convergence and to determine the completion of the space of polynomials with respect to this topology.

 Since analytic subsets in a Stein manifold are a very natural setting to prove the extendability results, we formulate them in this generality (even though we only need the case of closed submanifolds most of the time).
-The content of this section has been known for long and can be found e.g.\ in the textbook \cite{hoermander:1990b}.
+The content of this subsection has been known for long and can be found e.g.\ in the textbook \cite{hoermander:1990b}.

+Recall that for a complex manifold $M$, we denote the vector space of holomorphic functions on $M$ by $\Hol(M)$.

 \begin{definition}[Holomorphic convex hull] For a compact subset $K$ of a complex manifold $M$ we define its \emph{holomorphic convex hull} to be the set

 \end{definition}